 A pedigree dog is a purebred dog, whose name is included on the pedigree record for their breed.
 Pedigree dogs receive a pedigree certificate, also known as papers.

-Puppy buyers should do their research carefully to avoid unwittingly participating in exploitation of pedigree puppies.
+Puppy buyers should research carefully to avoid unwittingly taking part in the exploitation of pedigree puppies.

 Are Pedigree Dogs And Purebred Dogs The Same?

 ‘Pedigree’ is actually the name for the record which proves the ancestry of a purebred dog.

 When two dogs belonging to the same pedigree are mated, their puppies are often entitled to be entered in the pedigree record and receive a pedigree certificate as well.

 Their breeder normally arranges this, for a small fee.

 But, there is no rule which says a purebred dog must be entered on the applicable pedigree.

 What if the Breeder Chooses Not To?